S2E/s2e-old/docs/TestingMinimalProgram.rst

      -- Enable a plugin that handles S2E custom opcode "BaseInstructions"
    }

+**Note:** At the end of this tutorial, there is a section that shows an even simpler configuration file.

 Booting the system in S2E takes a long time.
 Use a two-step process to speed it up.
 First, boot the system in the version of QEMU that has S2E